 For a veteran and / or their spouse to qualify for a VA Pension, such as Aid and Attendance (A&A) or Housebound, the applicant must meet certain eligibility criteria.
 One of these criteria is to have income within the VA’s limits.

 A veteran’s income and the amount of pension in which they are due are linked together.
 For the Housebound and Aid & Attendance benefits, the VA decides the Maximum Annual Pension Rate (MAPR) that any veteran can receive.
 The veteran’s actual payments are calculated by subtracting their income from the MAPR.
-For example, as of 2018, the maximum pension for Aid and Attendance for an elderly veteran is $21,962.
-If the veteran’s annual income is $12,000, he / she would receive $9,962 in pension benefits.
+For example, as of 2021, the maximum pension for Aid and Attendance for an elderly veteran with no dependents is $23,283.
+If the veteran’s annual income is $12,000, he / she would receive $11,238 in pension benefits.
 Make note, if one’s income is higher than the MAPR, one may still qualify for benefits.
 This is because unreimbursed medical expenses that are over 5% of one’s MAPR can be deducted from one’s income.

 Veterans with incomes exceeding these limits can still qualify.